 Each year this scholarship program recognizes three Electro Savings members — that are high school seniors — for their outstanding academic achievements and community involvement.
-The scholarship application period runs January 1 through February 29, 2020.

-The Edward G. Halliburton Scholarship
+Edward G. Halliburton Scholarship

-The Edward G. Halliburton scholarship honors long-time credit union volunteer and Director Emeritus Edward G. Halliburton, who served on the credit union’s board of directors for 47 years.
+The Edward G. Halliburton Scholarship honors long-time credit union volunteer and Director Emeritus Edward G. Halliburton, who served on the credit union’s board of directors for 47 years.
 Edward Halliburton sadly passed away in September 2015 at the age of 88.

-The 2019 Edward G. Halliburton Scholarship Recipients
+2020 Edward G. Halliburton Scholarship Recipients